Monday, January 31, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 The legal and political tradition of Continental countries is the exact opposite of the British tradition, and there is no way in which they can be merged without destroying one or the other.
 In the conception of law and society which exists in Continental countries, the state is not merely the supreme, but the sole legal entity within society.
 No person or institution has any rights whatsoever that have not been granted by the state, and which are in the power of the state to revoke.
 Under the Code Napoleon, which is the fundamental law of France, Italy and Belgium, every activity is illegal unless a law has been specifically passed permitting and regulating it.
 The German legal system is very similar.
 By contrast, in the British tradition every activity is legal unless Parliament has passed a law prohibiting or regulating it.

-Saturday, January 29, 2005Feel free to copy, there is no copyright on an anoneumouse montage.
+Saturday, January 29, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 Following the kerfuffle last week over who has the power to determine policy over immigration and asylum seekers, I received a response to my post here.
 In full, in italics, with my commentary, the email, in a personal capacity, from the Director General, Justice Freedom and Security, European Commission